JonasFrey96/ASL_leonhard_euler/readme.md

 ## Python
 ### Using the pre-compiled binaries
-You can take a look into the provided pre-compiled python bianaries here: https://scicomp.ethz.ch/wiki/Python_on_Euler
+You can take a look into the provided pre-compiled python binaries here: https://scicomp.ethz.ch/wiki/Python_on_Euler

-As a preliminary the scicomp wesite is often not up-to-date!

 In general we recommend setting up miniconda to mange your python environment.
 This allows to fully match the cluster and your locale setup.